wso2-extensions/identity-verification-onfido/docs/config.md

      }
      ```

-   - After reinitiating the verification process, follow Step 3 to relaunch the Onfido SDK using the new `sdk_token`, and then proceed to Step 4 to complete the verification process.
+   - After reinitiating the verification process, follow Step 3 to relaunch the Onfido SDK using the new `sdk_token`,
+   and then proceed to Step 4 to complete the verification process.
-   - **Note:** Ensure that the claims for both first name and last name are included in the claims list.
-These are mandatory.
+   - **Note:** It is mandatory to include the Claim URIs for first name and last name.
+Make sure to add any other claims that
+     were configured with the Onfido connector for verification.

 ### Configuring Onfido Webhooks